Review by Bonnie Cehovet

 Nisaba discovered Tarot in the 1970s and did her first paid reading in 1981.

-See the card images of Tarot of Dreams or find out the details.
+See card images from the Tarot of Dreams